AI Workforce Readiness Council

 Statewide AI Priorities

-This team defines what Mississippi needs at the strategic level — identifying the state’s highest-priority AI focus areas and consequently ensuring that education, workforce, and policy efforts are oriented toward the same goals.
+This team identifies Mississippi’s highest-priority AI focus areas and helps orient education, workforce, and policy conversations toward shared goals.

 Curriculum Framework

-In practice, this team builds the shared learning progression that defines what AI competency looks like at every stage — from K–12 through postsecondary and into the workforce — thereby creating handoff visibility across every transition point.
+This team builds the shared learning progression that describes AI competency from K-12 through postsecondary education and into the workforce.

-Above all, this team ensures that what Mississippi teaches matches what employers need — connecting AI education to real workforce demand across healthcare, manufacturing, agriculture, technology, public service, and beyond.
+This team connects AI education to real workforce demand across healthcare, manufacturing, agriculture, technology, public service, and other sectors.

-The Mississippi AI Talent Accelerator Program (MAI-TAP), announced by Governor Tate Reeves on June 12, 2025, awarded $9.1 million in grants to seven institutions of higher learning.
-Specifically, the program is a partnership between AccelerateMS, the Mississippi Development Authority, and Amazon Web Services.
+MAI-TAP awarded $9.1 million in grants to seven institutions of higher learning.
+The program is a partnership between AccelerateMS, the Mississippi Development Authority, and Amazon Web Services.

 Mississippi State University